-If a faculty member determines that a student is at risk of not being successful in their academic pursuits and has exhausted all strategies available to faculty, student contact information may be confidentially provided to Student Services in an effort to offer even more assistance with options for success.
-Any student wishing to restrict the sharing of such information should make their wishes known to the coordinator or faculty member.
+If a faculty member determines that a student is at risk of not being academically successful, the faculty member may confidentially provide that student's name to Student Services in an effort to help with the student's success.
+Students wishing to restrict the sharing of such information should make their wishes known to the coordinator or faculty member.